laserpants/qtzeroconf/README.md

 https://github.com/johanneshilden/qtzeroconf
 http://atomic.batcave.net/

-## About Zero configuration networking
+## About zero configuration networking

 Zeroconf simplifies the task of finding and connecting to services on a local area network.
 There are normally three steps involved in this process: